-- Zigzagged with the Weasleys (in particular Percy and the twins), though they're arguable Impoverished Patricians due to their Pureblood status — though if they do count as working class, Ron is the least impressive of the bunch because he's overshadowed by all of his brothers but even he is a whiz at wizard chess.
+- Zigzagged with the Weasleys (in particular Percy and the twins), though they're arguably Impoverished Patricians due to their pureblood status — though if they do count as working-class, Ron is the least impressive of the bunch because he's overshadowed by all of his brothers but even he is a whiz at wizard chess.

-- In Twilight, the filthy rich Cullens are treated as the epitome of class and intelligence, while almost all of the rest of Forks (working-class people) are portrayed as gossipy (Jessica and her mother), impractical (Mike's mother), overly superstitious (nearly every Quileute), stupid (most of the other students at Forks), or in awe of the endless wealth of the Cullens.
-Bella is working class and supposedly very intelligent, but spends the entire series identifying with Edward and his family.
+- In The Twilight Saga, the filthy rich Cullens are treated as the epitome of class and intelligence, while almost all of the rest of Forks (working-class people) are portrayed as gossipy (Jessica and her mother), impractical (Mike's mother), overly superstitious (nearly every Quileute), stupid (most of the other students at Forks), or in awe of the endless wealth of the Cullens.
+Bella is working-class and supposedly very intelligent but spends the entire series identifying with Edward and his family.